jefcooper/fem-multi-step-form/README.md

 4. Use javascript in all cases to manage the state of Next/Previous/Submit buttons along with setting the step indicator on the aside.
 5. Use data- attributes to get as much wired up generically as possible.
 6. Handle an arbitrary number of pages and determine at runtime in js.
 7. For desktop, do not use side scrolling to swap tabs as it is too much movement.
 Instead fade from one to the next.
 This should be achievable by setting different transitions based on breakpoint.

 ### Bugs and Finishing Steps

+### Design Alterations

+- the original design specifies cursor: pointer when hovering on text input.
+This overrides the system i-beam cursor that is required for exact placement of cursor when editing... so I did not follow the design for this.

 ### Useful resources